gustavoalito/BeCode/5. Programming/01-scripting/02-Database/01-SQL/readme.md

 ## Quizz

-Have you finished the SQL training and/or do you feel enough confortable with your knowledges ?
+Have you finished the SQL training and/or do you feel enough confortable with your knowledge?

 Check your SQL knowledges via this [quizz from the W3School](https://www.w3schools.com/quiztest/quiztest.asp?qtest=SQL)